jecaro/jeancharles.quillet/posts/2021-11-15-Copying-from-everywhere.md

 future post.

-One thing that gave me a lot of trouble though is how to handle copy/paste across theses remote tmux sessions.
+One thing that gave me a lot of trouble though is how to handle copy/paste across these remote tmux sessions.

 # A clipboard issue